Bitcoin isn’t an investment scheme.

 The U.S debt alone is at $20.24 trillion.
 This is the real bubble waiting to explode.
 Not Bitcoin.

-And when it happens, hyperinflation will make any dollar you hold practically worthless.
+And when it happens, the dollar you hold will practically be worthless paper.
 We can see this time and time again throughout history.

-…And this would ultimately lead to a Bitcoin-induced Demonetization called Hyperbitcoinization.
+…And this would ultimately lead to a Demonetization of the dollar.